ionos-deploy-now/documentation/content/blog/github-for-agencies.md

 # How to Incorporate GitHub and CI/CD Deployments into Your Web Agency's Workflow

 As a Product Owner for Deploy Now, I've interviewed many agencies.
 Roughly half of them use tools like GitHub to collaborate on their code.
 A minority works with CI/CD pipelines.
 Why?
 Well, because they don't necessarily need to.
 The average client project is relatively small: Maybe a landing page with a blog section.
 A single developer can easily develop the project locally to then upload it via SSH for a final check by the client.
 Bringing new skills to the team and automating processes is an investment.
-As a smaller agency, you need to decide wether working on another client project instead would be the wiser decision.
+As a smaller agency, you need to decide whether working on another client project instead would be the wiser decision.

 However, I strongly believe that an investment into GitHub and CI/CD team workflows can be a game changer for your agency.
 There is a whole world to explore for your team.
 You will likely see efficiency, code quality and client satisfaction will increase already after a couple of weeks.
 GitHub and CI/CD are growing ecosystems with more and more tools that lower the hurdles of working with them.